b-n-space/b-n-space/content/articles/2022-white-house-crypto-crackdown-coming.md

   "Opportunities exist to align the development of digital assets with transitioning to a net-zero emissions economy and improving environmental justice."

-> B: Will they ban PoW and base it on an unscientific justification?

 - The fourth step includes ".. establishing a standing forum to convene federal agencies, industry, academics, and civil society to exchange knowledge and ideas that could inform federal regulation, standards, coordinating activities, technical assistance, and research support."
 Getting everyone on board seems likely a sign that government feels threatened by crypto.

-US as the leader of the status quo of global finance as well the country’s financial competitiveness
+### The US as the leader of the status quo of global finance as well the country’s financial competitiveness

-cooperating with unelected organisations like FATF to establish global financial leadership "US values find their way into cryptocurrency"
+This point includes cooperating with unelected organisations like FATF to establish global financial leadership to "US values find their way into cryptocurrency".

-> Code for financial control and financial surveillance
+> Note, this is code for financial control and financial surveillance not freedom and liberty

-> Instruct US various government agencies to partner with similar agencies around the world (doesn't include any mention
+ The administration plans to instruct various government agencies to partner with similar agencies around the world.
+This step doesn't include any mention about crypto.

-> about crypto)
->
-> the administration will help third-world countries to develop their financial structure architecture - B: oh yeah, a
+> The administration will help third-world countries to develop their financial structure architecture ...

-> nice way to control a larger part of the world
+as well as

-> help tech companies to find a place for their products on foreign markets- _Guy: for e.g. Circle providing stable coins
+> ... help tech companies to find a place for their products on foreign markets
-> for other fiat currencies, one of them the Euro_ - in the interest of the US if Circle provides Euro to countries around
+> - for e.g. Circle providing stable coins for other fiat currencies, one of them the Euro is in the interest of the US if Circle provides Euro to
-> Europe - certainly in the interest of Blackrock who backs Circle
+> countries around Europe - certainly in the interest of Blackrock who backs Circle

 ### Illicit Activities

-US pushing for KYC around the world
+The US is pushing for KYC around the world.

 "While our efforts have strengthened the U.S. financial system, digital assets— some of which are pseudonymous and can be transferred without a financial intermediary —have been exploited by bad actors..."